MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/how-to/smart-assist-scenario.md

 ### Custom actions for implementing custom functionalities

 Custom actions can help you implement custom functionalities in your smart assist bot.
-More information: [Calling macros and custom actions using adaptive cards](smart-assist-bot.md#bkmk_macro_customaction).

 Similar cases can be fetched using the `GetSimilarRecords` function.
 But before you execute the Web API query with this function, make sure that you have set up similarity rules.
 More information: [Use advanced similarity rules to view similar case suggestions](../../../customer-service/suggest-similar-cases-for-a-case).
 Also, make sure to enable **Relevance Search** in the administrator section to ensure that similarity rules work in the expected manner.
 Also, in the **Match Field** section add a few criteria such as case title and case type.